Rai321han/OOP-JavaScript-/OOP Concepts/Abstraction/Interface.md

 const bike = new Bike("Bike"); // Error: Must override method 'start'
 ```

-As we can see, if we don't override the methods comming from the Interface, we will get error, saying us to override those methods.
+As we can see, if we don't override the methods coming from the Interface, we will get error, saying us to override those methods.
 <br/>
 After overriding those methods: